ClayKrr/CP-now/README.md

 Are there problems with your existing site?
 -No for the laptops desktops computers and monitos, the mobile version is under development.

-The servers which will be used to host your experience are safe, fast, and 100% working.
+The servers which will be added in the future to host your experience are safe, fast, and 100% working.

+CP+ and chill?